In Singapore, bus services fares are calculated based on total distance traveled in kilometres.

 Card Fare Payment

-Upon boarding the bus, tap your Contactless ePurse Application (CEPAS)-compliant card on the EZ-Link reader.
+Upon boarding the bus, tap your Contactless ePurse Application (CEPAS)-compliant card / supported bank cards on the EZ-Link reader.
 The fare from the boarding stop to the last stop of the route is automatically deducted.
 If the card balance is insufficient, a “Please Pay Cash” error message will be shown with 5 continuous beeps.

 When alighting, tap your card at the exit reader and the fare difference between your alighting stop and the last stop will be refunded to you.